Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 8. Ibaraki - Mito Natto

-Also known as tengu natto or wara natto (for "long" or "straw" natto respectively), Mito Natto comes from the Mito area of Ibaraki and is a local specialty.
+Also known as tengu natto or wara natto (for "long" or "straw" natto respectively), Mito Natto comes from the Mito area of Ibaraki.
 This prefecture is well known for its natto products, and this omiyage has natto (fermented soybeans) inside the straw casings!
-You can purchase Mito Natto to take away with you as a savory Japanese food souvenir from the local area.
+You can purchase Mito Natto to take away with you as a savory Japanese food souvenir from the area.

 9. Tochigi - Utsunomiya Gyoza Senbei